stdarg/fuzelog/README.md

         // FileStream to log to (can be file name or a stream)
         file: __dirname + '/example.log',

-        fileFlags: 'a'              // Flags used in fs.createWriteStream to create log file
+        fileFlags: 'a',             // Flags used in fs.createWriteStream to create log file
         consoleLogging: true,       // Flag to direct output to console
         colorConsoleLogging: true,  // Flag to color output to console